In this post we are going to cover what it means to set attainable goals, as well as how to achieve them.

 There are no ending dates or plateaus.
 No constant ups and downs of setting and achieving.
 You’re just always focused on improvement.

-- reduce your meal portions by 10%
+- reducing your meal portions by 10% (then start adding healthier options to your plate)

 Those types of simple changes will create more progress over time than a 2 hour Saturday morning fitness boot-camp.
-They will also be easier to build into your daily routine, and you’ll be more likely to stay consistent.
+They will also be easier to build into your routine, and you’ll be more likely to stay consistent.

 Like we had mentioned at the beginning, a holistic approach to attainable goals will help set you up to reach them.
 More importantly it creates balance.